-Unit 3: Integrated and controlled systems
+Unit 3: Ethical systems design

-In this unit students study engineering principles used to explain physical properties of integrated systems and how they work.
-Students design and plan an operational, mechanical and electrotechnological integrated and controlled system.
-They learn about the technologies used to harness energy sources to provide power for engineered systems.
-Students commence work on the creation of an integrated and controlled system using the systems engineering process.
-This production work has a strong emphasis on innovation, designing, producing, testing and evaluating.
+In this unit students study engineering principles to explain physical properties and functionality of integrated and controlled systems.
+They design and plan an operational, mechanical and electrotechnological integrated and controlled system that considers ethical design.
+Students also learn about the technologies used to harness energy sources to power engineered systems.

-Students manage the project, taking into consideration the factors that will influence the creation and use of their integrated and controlled system.
-Students' understanding of fundamental physics and applied mathematics underpins the systems engineering process, providing a comprehensive understanding of mechanical and electrotechnological systems and how they function.
-Students learn about sources and types of energy that enable engineered technological systems to function.
-Comparisons are made between the use of renewable and non-renewable energy sources and their impacts.
-Students develop their understanding of technological systems developed to capture and store renewable energy and technological developments to improve the credentials of non-renewables.
+Students commence work on a project to create an integrated and controlled system that considers ethical design, using the systems engineering process.
+This project emphasises innovation, design, production, testing and evaluation.
+Students manage the project, considering factors that will influence the creation and use of their system.
+Their understanding of fundamental physics and applied mathematics underpins the systems engineering process, providing a comprehensive understanding of mechanical and electrotechnological systems and their functions.

+Students learn about energy sources and types that enable engineered technological systems to function.
+They compare the use and impacts of renewable and non-renewable energy sources.
+Students develop an understanding of systems designed to capture and store renewable energy, and explore technological developments aimed at improving the sustainability of non-renewable energy sources.

-Unit 4: Systems control
+Unit 4: Systems production and innovative technologies

-In this unit students complete the creation of the mechanical and electrotechnological integrated and controlled system they researched, designed, planned and commenced production of in Unit 3.
-Students investigate new and emerging technologies, consider reasons for their development and analyse their impacts.
-Students continue producing their mechanical and electrotechnological integrated and controlled system using the systems engineering process.
-Students develop their understanding of the open-source model in the development of integrated and controlled systems and document its use fairly.
-They effectively document the use of project and risk management methods throughout the creation of the system.
-They use a range of materials, tools, equipment and components.
-Students test, diagnose and analyse the performance of the system.
-They evaluate their process and the system.
-Students expand their knowledge of emerging developments and innovations through their investigation and analysis of a range of engineered systems.
-They analyse a specific emerging innovation, including its impacts.
+In this unit, students complete the creation of mechanical and electrotechnological integrated and controlled systems that consider ethical design.
+They researched, designed, planned and began production of these systems in Unit 3.

+Students investigate new and emerging technologies, consider reasons for their development and speculate on their potential future impacts.

+Students continue to use the systems engineering process to produce their mechanical and electrotechnological integrated and controlled system that considers ethical design.
+Students develop their understanding of the open-source model in the development of integrated and controlled systems, and attribute and document its use in their designs.
+They document the use of project and risk management methods throughout the creation of the system.
+They use a range of materials, tools and components.
+Students test, diagnose and analyse the performance of the system, and evaluate the system as well as their use of the systems engineering process.

+Students broaden their understanding of emerging developments and innovations by investigating and analysing the processes, components and products in a range of engineered systems, including their impacts.
-Unit 1 and 2

-Individual school decision on levels of achieve ment.

-Unit 3 and 4

-School-assessed coursework and school assessed task and one end-of-year examinations.

-Unit 3-4 school-assessed coursework: 20%

-Units 3 and 4 school-assessed task: 50%

-Units 3 and 4 examination: 30%
+Unit 1 and 2 Individual school decision on levels of achievement.
+Unit 3 and 4 School-assessed coursework and school assessed task and one end-of-year examinations.
+Unit 3-4 school-assessed coursework: 20% Units 3 and 4 school-assessed task: 50% Units 3 and 4 examination: 30%